constellation-daq/Constellation/docs/operator_guide/concepts/configuration_files.md

 ## File Structure

-Configuration files are hierarchically structured by satellite type, satellite instance, and instance parameters.
+Configuration files are hierarchically structured into three main levels by satellite type, satellite instance, and instance parameters:

-The top-level keys will identify satellite types such as `Sputnik`, `Mariner`, or `FlightRecorder`.
+* The top-level keys identify satellite types such as `Sputnik`, `Mariner`, or `FlightRecorder`.
-Keys immediately under the satellite type represent individual, named instances of that type.
+* Keys on the second level, immediately under the satellite type, represent individual, named instances of that type.
+* Keys on the third level and below are parameter keys that define the specific operational settings of the respective satellite instance.

 The combination of satellite type and instance name forms the [canonical name](./satellite.md#type-and-name) of the respective satellite, which has to be unique across the Constellation.
 Some controllers issue a warning when satellites are found in the Constellation that do not have a corresponding entry in the loaded configuration file.
 The following is an example with two Sputnik-type satellites and one Mariner, neither of them specifying parameters to these instances.